20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Center Around a Smart Farmhouse Table

-20. Display Antique Tools Alongside Modern Smart Gadgets
+20. Mix Antique Tools with Modern Gadgets

 Display of antique kitchen tools including wooden spoons, metal whisks, a vintage scale, and cutting boards on a peg rail and open shelf in a cozy farmhouse kitchen.